mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 13 Apr 2022 - add more images/annotations for 04
 * 3 Apr 2022 - add more annotations for 04
 * 2 Apr 2022 - add more annotations for 04
 * 1 Apr 2022 - add more annotations for 04